PinNaCode/magiskboot_build/.github/ISSUE_TEMPLATE/question-or-suggestion.md

 <!--

 Hi!
-Make sure to read the FAQ on README first before adding a new question here
+Make sure to read the FAQ on README first before adding a new question here.

+Also, please don't ask us about how to use magiskboot for this and that yada yada, please read the Magisk documentation or search for help on the Internet instead!

 If you plan to add a suggestion, please don't request some feature that the original Magiskboot doesn't have, because you are in wrong place for that case!